 The gut is also your second brain with its very own enteric nervous system.
 So all these important functions get messed up when the gut is unhealthy.
-And the result is chronic disease.
+And the result is a chronic disease.

-But first, what is leaky gut?
+But first, what is a leaky gut?

-Leaky gut simply means that the lining of the intestinal tract is worn out, and thin.
+A leaky gut simply means that the lining of the intestinal tract is worn out, and thin.
 It has become permeable to stuff other than nutrients.
 And large molecules, food, bacteria, and toxins are leaking into the bloodstream.

 When that happens, inflammation occurs.
 Infections can result, and other metabolic functions are disturbed.